 It’s always fun to be the life of the party or to be out late celebrating with friends.
-But if you’re down for the count the next day because you drank too much, there are some foods you can eat that may help cure your hangover, according to Julie Zumpano, RD, a registered dietitian at Cleveland Clinic.
+But if you’re down for the count the next day because you drank too much and feel awful, what are you supposed to do?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 - Sports drink/electrolyte-enhanced beverage.
 The road to hangover recovery starts with good hydration.
 Since alcohol is a diuretic, it makes you pee more and leads to dehydration.
-When you have a hangover, you’re dehydrated and your electrolyte level is low.
-Consuming a sports drink, coconut water or electrolyte-enhanced beverage before you go to bed or as soon as you get up can help replace electrolytes.
-Or just simply focus on drinking water, it will support your body in recovering from the hangover.
+When you have a hangover, you’re already dehydrated and your electrolyte level is low.
+Consuming a sports drink, coconut water or an electrolyte-enhanced beverage before you go to bed or as soon as you get up can help replace lost electrolytes from drinking.
+Or just simply focus on drinking water – it will help support your body in recovering from the hangover.
 (Remember, next time you drink try to have a glass of water between each alcoholic drink.)

+- Salmon.
 Low levels of B6 and B12 vitamins are said to intensify hangovers.
-Salmon is rich in both B vitamins and will help you get back up to a more comfortable level.
+Salmon is rich in both B vitamins and can help you get back up to a more comfortable level.
 It might sound odd, but adding this fish to your diet the day after drinking can help perk you back up, especially because salmon is known to decrease inflammation.